commercialhaskell/stack/doc/yaml_configuration.md

 The **global** configuration file (`config.yaml`) contains only non-project-specific options.

-Stack obtains global configuration from a file named `config.yaml`:
+Stack obtains global configuration from a file named `config.yaml`.
+The location of this file depends on the operating system and whether Stack is configured to use the XDG Base Directory Specification.

+=== "Unix-like"

-1. on Unix-like operating systems only, located in `/etc/stack` (for system-wide options); and/or
+`config.yaml` is located in `/etc/stack` (for system-wide options); and/or in the Stack root (for user-specific options).

+=== "Windows"

-2. located in the Stack root (for user-specific options).
+`config.yaml` is located in the Stack root.

+=== "XDG Base Directory Specification"

+    On Unix-like operating systems and Windows, Stack can be configured to follow the XDG Base Directory Specification if the environment variable `STACK_XDG` is set to any non-empty value.
+However, Stack will ignore that configuration if the Stack root location has been set on the command line or the `STACK_ROOT` environment variable exists.

+    If Stack is following the XDG Base Directory Specification, the location of `config.yaml` (for user-specific options) is `<XDG_CONFIG_HOME>/stack`.
+If the `XDG_CONFIG_HOME` environment variable does not exist, the default is `~/.config/stack` on Unix-like operating systems and `%APPDIR%\stack` on Windows.

 This page is intended to document fully all YAML configuration options.
 If you identify any inaccuracies or incompleteness, please update the page, and if